Cyc833/Kumar-Vishwesh/README.md

-# KUMAR VISHWESH

-## About
+## ABOUT
-I am a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
+I am Kumar Vishwesh, a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
 I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
 I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.

 As an AI mentor, I manage a website on AI (https://www.datasciencestunt.com) with a vision to edify budding data scientists.
 I have conducted a workshop on AI/ ML at the National Institute of Technology, delivered talk on ML at an event organized by CII and built AI capability within the teams at work.
-## Featured
+## FEATURED

 ### GUEST LECTURER AT NIT
 Conducted 5 days workshop for budding data scientists at National Institute of Technology